frannnkkyy/fitlink-fitness-app/README.md

 ## Project status

-FitLink is a prototype developed for learning, experimentation and portfolio demonstration.
+FitLink is a functional prototype developed for learning and portfolio demonstration.

-The repository showcases the mobile development architecture, React Native implementation, Expo ecosystem and Firebase integration explored during the project.
+The project showcases mobile development, IoT integration, Firebase data management and the connection between a wearable device and a mobile application.